-If you have someone damaging your company's reputation by spreading lies then you need to act quickly.
+If you have someone damaging your company’s reputation by spreading lies then you need to act quickly.
 A company lives and dies on its reputation so you have to protect it at all costs.
-Contact one of our Commercial Defamation lawyers today to set up a free consultation.
+Contact our Commercial Defamation attorney today to set up a free consultation.
 We have years of experience with defending our clients from defamation and we can do the same for you.

 How can you tell if you are dealing with Commercial Defamation?

 When someone makes false statements about your company or one of your professionals in a way that damages their reputation then you may be dealing with Commercial Defamation.
 In Georgia, it has to meet these four criteria

 - The statements must have been made to a third party